 From time to time, the Company has granted nonqualified stock options, restricted stock, cash-settled and stock-settled restricted stock units and performance units to officers, other employees and non-employee directors of the Company under the Plans.
 The nonqualified stock options generally vest ratably over a three-year period in one-third increments and have a maturity of ten years from the grant date.
 Options vest immediately upon a change in control of the Company, as defined in the Plans.
 Option exercise prices equal the closing price of the Company's common stock on the New York Stock Exchange on the date of grant.
-Restricted stock and restricted stock units are issued at no cost to the holder and vest over terms determined by the Compensation Committee of the Company's Board of Directors, generally three years from the date of grant or immediately upon a change in control of the Company, as defined in the Plans.
+Restricted stock and restricted stock units are issued at no cost to the holder and vest over terms determined by the Company, as defined in the Plans.
 The Company either utilizes treasury stock or issues new shares from its authorized but unissued share pool when vested stock options are exercised, when restricted stock awards are granted and when restricted stock units settle in stock upon vesting.